simoncozens/fonts-and-layout/features-2.md

 Single substitution was one-to-one.
 Multiple substitution is one-to-many: it decomposes one glyph into multiple different glyphs.
 The syntax is pretty similar, but with one thing on the left of the `by` and many things on the right.

-This is a pretty rare thing to want to do, but it can be useful if you have situations where composed glyphs with marks are replaced by a decomposition of another glyph and a combining mark.
+This can be useful if you have situations where composed glyphs with marks are replaced by a decomposition of another glyph and a combining mark.
 For example, sticking with the Arabic final form idea, if you haven't designed a specific glyph for alif madda in final form, you can get around it by doing this:

     feature fina {
         # Alif madda -> final alif + madda above